OpenDataServices/os4d/docs/development/schema.md

 A packaging format is structued way of bundling together data and, sometimes, metadata.
 You can think of a packaging format as a container for multiple records, texts or documents.

-Packaging formats aid interoperability and reuse by providing tool developers and analysts with predicatable and consistent approaches to grouping records, streaming and pagination.
+Packaging formats aid interoperability and reuse by providing tool developers and analysts with predicatable and consistent approaches to grouping, streaming and pagination.

 Based on your chosen publication formats and the requirements identified in your research, you need to decide on a packaging format or formats for each publication format.